Waitsnake/CVD_Stuff/README.md

 Brettel remains one of the most influential and experimentally validated color vision deficiency simulation models.

-For tritan deficiencies it is generally considered more accurate than simplified approaches and is therefore preferred.
+For tritan deficiencies it is generally considered more accurate than simplified approaches.

-Current DCK tritan implementations use Brettel-based simulation by default.
+Current tritan implementations therefore use Brettel-based simulation by default.

 ---